Billing (Client projects only)

 - Fixed cost, in phases.
-We create an estimate for the whole project and establish a fixed cost for the first phase.
-Then, for each subsequent phase, we agree on a fixed cost for just that phase prior to starting the phase.
+We create an estimate for the whole project and establish a fixed cost for the first phase but provide estimates for each subsequent phase.
+Then, prior to starting each subsequent phase, we agree on a fixed cost for just that phase.

 Both fixed cost and hourly arrangements have upsides and downsides.
 We tend to prefer fixed cost when the scope of each phase of work can be reasonably grasped at the outset.
 Hourly arrangements offer the client the opportunity to control the final cost by making certain decisions during the process.
 When working hourly, it is important to contextualize the cost impact of any given choice the client is making.
 They should feel in control of where the final costs end up.

-As you go about your work, the DRI should monitor the project budget constantly.
-Once a day is great – basically, whenever they are trying to ascertain the status of a project, they should check the budget as well.
-When they do their weekly check-in with the client, if the project is hourly, they must update them on the status of the budget every week.
-If the project is fixed-rate, the DRI doesn’t need to keep them in the loop since it doesn’t make a difference for them, but they should update the team internally every week so they understand where we are at.
+As the team works, the PM should monitor the project budget constantly.
+Whenever they are trying to ascertain the status of a project, they should check the budget as well.
+When they do their weekly check-in with the client, if the project is hourly, they should update them on the status of the budget.
+If the project is fixed-rate, the PM doesn’t need to keep them in the loop since it doesn’t make a difference for them, but they should update the Strategist and team internally every week so they understand where we are at.

 Harvest projects do not yet support multiple currencies, which sucks!
 We primarily work in USD.
 If we do a project in Euro or CAD, the least confusing way is to enter the correct absolute amounts into Harvest, then make sure that the final invoices reflect the correct currency.
 Harvest can invoice in any currency.